-5.5.
-Biological networks.
+5.5 Biological networks

 The biological networks used in our experiments were from the Kyoto Encyclopedia of Genes and Genomes.
-(KEGG) (Kanehisa et al., 2006).
+(KEGG) (Kanehisa, et al., 2006).
 We use a graph representation which has labels on vertices and edges.
 The graphs represent processes like metabolism, membrane transport, and biosynthesis.
-We group the graphs into sets which allow us to search for common recursive patterns that can help to understand the basic building blocks and hierarchical organization of processes.
+We group the graphs into sets which allow us to search for common recursive patterns which can help to understand basic building blocks and hierarchical organization of processes.
 The label entry represents a molecule, a molecule group or a pathway.
 A node labeled entry can be connected to a node labeled type.
 The type can be a value of the set: enzyme, ortholog, gene, group, compound, or map.
 A reaction is a process where a material is changed to another material catalyzed by an enzyme.
-For example, a reaction can have one or more enzyme entries, and one or more compounds.
+A reaction, for example, can have one or more enzyme entries, and one or more compounds.
 Labels on edges show relationships between entities.
-The meanings are as follows: Rct_to_P : reaction to product, S_to_Rct : substrate to reaction, E_to_Rct : enzyme (gene) to reaction, E_to_Rel : enzyme to relation, Rel_to_E : relation to enzyme.
+The meanings are: Rct_to_P : reaction to Product , S_to_Rct : substrate to reaction, E_to_Rct : enzyme (gene) to reaction, E_to_Rel: enzyme to relation, Rel_to_E: relation to enzyme.
 Nodes labeled ECrel indicate an enzyme-enzyme relation meaning that two enzymes catalyze successive reactions.

-In our experiments we use ten species.
-The abbreviated names of the species and their meanings are as follows: bsu - Bacillus subtilis, sty - Salmonella enterica serovar Typhi CT18, xcc - Xanthomonas campestris pv. campestris ATCC 33913, pto - Picrophilus torridus, mka - Methanopyrus kandleri, pho - Pyrococcus horikoshii, sfx - Shigella flexneri 2457T (serotype 2a), efa - Enterococcus faecalis, bar - Bacillus anthracis Ames 0581.
+We use ten species in our experiments.
+The abbreviated names of the species and their meanings are: bsu -Bacillus subtilis, sty - Salmonella enterica serovar Typhi CT18, xcc - Xanthomonas campestris pv. campestris ATCC 33913, pto - Picrophilus torridus, mka -Methanopyrus kandleri, pho - Pyrococcus horikoshii, sfx -Shigella flexneri 2457T (serotype 2a), efa - Enterococcus faecalis, bar - Bacillus anthracis Ames 0581,

-The species were selected randomly from the database.
-The number of networks was different for each species.
-We wanted to see how our algorithm performs when we increase the sample size of graphs supplied to our inference algorithm.
-For this purpose, we divided all the networks into 11 sets such that the last set (11-th) has all the species.
-Set 10 excludes the 11-th portion of all networks.
-Set 9 excludes 2/11 of all networks and Set 1 has 1/11 of all networks.
-If all networks in the species do not divide by 11 evenly, we distribute the remaining networks randomly to the eleven sets.
+The species we selected randomly from the database.
+The number of networks is different for each species.
+We wanted to see how our algorithm performs when we increase sample size of graphs supplied to our inference algorithm.
+For this purpose we divided all the networks into 11 sets such that the last set (11th) has all the species.
+Set 10 excludes the 11th portion of all networks.
+Set 9 excludes 2/11 of all networks and set 1 has 1/11 of all networks.
+If all networks in the species do not divide by 11 evenly we distribute the remaining networks randomly to the 11 sets.

-Fig. 10.
-Change in the inferred grammar measured in reference to the biggest set in networks of ten species.
+Figure 9: Change in inferred grammar measured in reference to the biggest set in networks of ten species.